Women Talking (film): Plot

-A young woman sleeps alone, in bed.
-There are visible bruises and wounds on her hips and upper inner thighs—injuries sustained from rape.

-In 2010, the women and girls of an unnamed, isolated Mennonite colony discover that the men have been using cow tranquilizer to subdue and rape them.
+Set in 2010, the film opens with a young woman sleeping alone in bed wakes to find bruises and wounds on her hips and upper inner thighs—injuries sustained from rape.
+The women and girls of her isolated Mennonite colony discover that the men have been using livestock tranquilizer to subdue and rape them.
 The attackers are arrested and imprisoned in a nearby city.
 Most of the men of the colony travel to oversee the bail, leaving the women by themselves for two days to determine how they will proceed.
 They hold a plebiscite to decide whether to stay and do nothing, stay and fight, or leave.

 The vote is tied between staying and fighting, and leaving.
-Eleven of the colony's women band together at a hayloft to come to a final decision, though Scarface, a "do-nothing" woman, leaves the meeting after becoming disillusioned with the discussion, taking her hesitant daughter Anna and resistant granddaughter Helena with her.
-August, the colony's schoolteacher and one of two remaining men, joins the women to record the meeting, as none of the women were taught to read or write.
-The second man is Melvin, a transgender man who after being raped does not speak, except to the young children.
-Therefore, he is left in charge of watching over them and warning the women of any outside developments.
+Eleven of the colony's women are chosen to come to a final decision and gather in a hayloft, though Scarface Janz, a woman in the "do nothing" camp, leaves the meeting after becoming disillusioned with the discussion, taking her hesitant daughter Anna and resistant granddaughter Helena with her.
+August, the colony's schoolteacher and one of the only remaining men, joins the women to record the meeting, as none of the women were taught to read or write.

-Salome, just back from a trip to gather antibiotics for her little daughter who was assaulted, remains adamant about staying and fighting, an opinion shared by Mejal.
+Salome, just back from a trip to gather antibiotics to treat her assaulted four-year-old daughter, remains adamant about staying and fighting, an opinion shared by Mejal.
 Ona, who is pregnant after being raped, also suggests that they stay and, after winning the fight, create a new set of rules for the colony that would give the women equality.
 Mariche, Greta's daughter and Autje's mother, disagrees, believing that forgiveness is the only viable option.
-To defuse the conflict, Ona suggests that August create one document stating the pros and cons of leaving, and another document doing the same for staying.
+To defuse the conflict, Ona suggests that August create one document stating the pros and cons of leaving, and another document with those for staying.

 The meeting is adjourned.
-During the break, it is revealed that August is from an excommunicated family, but was recently granted permission to return so that he could be a teacher to the boys of the colony.
-He and Ona were good childhood friends, and he has had romantic feelings for her since.
+During the break, it is revealed that August is from an excommunicated family, but was recently granted permission to return and teach the boys of the colony.
+He and Ona were good friends in childhood, and he has had romantic feelings for her since, but she tells him she cannot marry him as she believes that she would cease to be her true self, the person he loves, if she marries.